b-nroths/chi-data/proposal/proposal.md

 - Bonacich, Phillip.
 "Power and Centrality: A Family of Measures.""
 American Journal of Sociology, vol. 92, no. 5, 1987, pp. 1170–1182.
 JSTOR, JSTOR, www.jstor.org/stable/2780000.

 #### On the Geographical Interpretation of Eigenvalues.
-This paper outlines a few examples of how one can peroform matrix algebra on matricies produced by geographic relationships.
-For example, it looks out the outline of a road network in Uganda in 1921 and produces a matrix of well-contected towns.
+This paper outlines a few examples of how one can perform matrix algebra on matrices produced by geographic relationships.
+For example, it looks out the outline of a road network in Uganda in 1921 and produces a matrix of well-connected towns.
 It shows how vectors representing well-connected towns will not only lie in the middle of a large number of dimensions but will tend to lie close to the principal axis of the matrix.
-Looking at a road network in Syria Other while towns that are moderately well coneteced will not lie in the middle of so many dimensions as the well-connected towns and will form small culsters on their own.
-These may lie close to oehter eigenvectors which aregeographic matricies
+Looking at a road network in Syria Other while towns that are moderately well connected will not lie in the middle of so many dimensions as the well-connected towns and will form small clusters on their own.
+These may lie close to other eigenvectors which are geographic matrices.
 - Gould, P. R. “On the Geographical Interpretation of Eigenvalues.”
 Transactions of the Institute of British Geographers, no. 42, 1967, pp. 53–86.
 JSTOR, JSTOR, www.jstor.org/stable/621372.

 #### Linking Economic Complexity, Institutions, and Income Inequality